 You can install this plugin and get it set up quickly.
 However, WP Rocket also has advanced settings that can be customized by developers or site owners who have a bit more technical knowledge.

-Pricing starts at $49 per year for one website.
-WP Rocket also has a developer plan that’s $249 annually for unlimited sites.
+Pricing starts at $59 per year for one website.
+WP Rocket also has a Plus plan that costs $119 per year for three websites and an Infinite plan that’s $299 annually for unlimited sites.

 Simply put, you get what you pay for.
-For $50 per year, I’d rather have a plugin with an easy setup and smooth interface.
+For $60 per year, we’d rather have a plugin with an easy setup and smooth interface.

 Another benefit of this plugin is the “images on request” feature.
 This means that images only get loaded when they are visible on the screen.
 So if you have pages with lots of images deeper in the scroll, they won’t be loaded initially.
 This dramatically improves your loading time.

 Overall, WP Rocket is one of the best WordPress cache plugins for beginners and experienced developers alike.